 I'm really glad you have found my website and I hope you enjoy what it has to offer.

-I am in the second year of the DMA - Doctor of the Musical Arts - degree in Organ Performance at the University of Texas at Austin.
+I am in the third year of the DMA - Doctor of the Musical Arts - degree in Organ Performance at the University of Texas at Austin.
 This is a truly exciting time of study, as it represents the culmination of study through the BMus and MMus level; it includes not only performance practice on a wide range of literature, but detailed study of music history, theory, and writings relevant to the organ, and to sacred music as well.

 In addition to these full-time studies, I am simply thrilled to be teaching music at the Cathedral School of Saint Mary in downtown Austin.
 (Or, as another teacher referred to it, ‘The Heart of the Heart of Texas’).
 Every grade is able to have a music class, from three year olds in PreK-3, through to 8th grade.
 As a Cathedral school, we are blessed with the opportunity to regularly use our musical gifts to praise and worship the Lord.
 Not many school choirs are able to perform the music they learn in its original context within Mass.